Shumaila-Hasan/Mitron-Bank-Credit-Card-Analysis/README.md

 Power Query & DAX – for data cleaning, aggregation, and KPI creation

+# Data Set

+I have used codebasics challenge 8 dataset.
+This dataset provides detailed information relevant to the analysis and insights presented in the dashboard.

 # Dashboard Pages

 Demography Analysis – Gender, Age, Marital Status, City